Unifying BlackBerry's sales teams, partners, and processes with Salesforce CPQ

 How BlackBerry & Traction on Demand brought together disparate sales processes, teams and partners with a unified CPQ implementation across a complex and growing organization

 Today’s BlackBerry is a software company with a standard of security for managing the network of mobile and wearable devices, desktops and laptops, and other endpoints within enterprises.
-In addition to developing and providing applications, the BlackBerry Secure platform enables enterprises and independent developers to create applications for smartphones, medical devices, connected cars, consumer appliances, industrial machinery, among others.
+In addition to developing and providing applications, the BlackBerry Secure platform enables enterprises and independent developers to create applications for smartphones, medical devices, connected cars, consumer appliances, and industrial machinery.

 BlackBerry's existing quoting process required an overhaul.
 With a complex, partner-centric sales and contracting model, coupled with an expansive product and service offering, BlackBerry was pushing the boundaries of standard Salesforce functionality and needed a stronger quote configuration solution.
 Expansion further complicated the matter, as BlackBerry’s acquisition of Good Technology required a shared configuration, pricing, and quoting platform that supported both partner and direct sales of an increased suite of SaaS products and professional services.

 Each organization’s product catalog needed to be reconciled into a common structure with Salesforce as product master.
 Established (but complex and often cumbersome) approval processes, widely adopted as standard procedures in the organization, needed to be redesigned and implemented as a more efficient, automated feature of the quoting cycle.
 Products were often being replicated to cater to circumstances surrounding the sale, not the Product itself.